-- A Seller should be able to create their own account, see the auction requirements, place listings, view statistics on selling, etc.
+- A Seller should be able to create their account, see the auction requirements, place listings, view statistics on selling, etc.

 - A Buyer should be able to register, place a bid or buy at once, pay with one of the proposed payments, select among shipment methods, write a review, set a rating to a seller, view a buyer’s purchase history, etc.

 - A Super Admin user should be able to moderate auctions, users, bids, and content of the website.

 What features should an auction website have?
 Let’s pick them into pieces

 How to build a website like eBay?
 There are common features characterizing any online auction website.
 Usually, these features are a minimum requirement for a viable product to launch to the market.

 1. Listing creation

-When adding items (lots), a seller should be able to provide all information about the lot (name, description, category, images) and requirements for the auctions process (format and duration of the auction, currency, the quantity of lots in stock, starting price, buy it now price, reserve price, payment option, shipping methods, and other details).
+When adding items (lots), a seller should be able to provide all information about the lot (name, description, category, images) and requirements for the auctions process (format and duration of the auction, currency, the number of lots in stock, starting price, buy it now price, reserve price, payment option, shipping methods, and other details).

 Then, when all required fields are filled in, the system creates a lot of listing available in the search to bidders.

-If a seller wants to restrict the auction time, s/he can set the timer on each auction product to displays the time left until the auction end.
+If a seller wants to restrict the auction time, s/he can set the timer on each auction product to display the time left until the auction end.